Gussak/ArxLaetansMod/README.md

 https://github.com/Gussak/ArxLibertatis/tree/PR_DebugBreakPointFromScriptCall
 https://github.com/arx/ArxLibertatis/compare/master...Gussak:ArxLibertatis:PR_DebugBreakPointFromScriptCall
-  a debug breakpoint can be triggered from a script condition calling a function that contains 'debugbreakpoint' in it's name.
+A debug breakpoint can be triggered from a script condition calling a function that contains 'debugbreakpoint' in it's name
+This also contains:
+ user custom command can be run
+ user custom command to open system dialog popup
+ all the code about line and column where the asl script is being executed
+ string applyTokenAt()

 https://github.com/Gussak/ArxLibertatis/tree/PR_QOLcombineItemsKey
 https://github.com/arx/ArxLibertatis/compare/master...Gussak:ArxLibertatis:PR_QOLcombineItemsKey